 - Can I keep my plants in two locations?
-NO – you must designate a single grow site if you intend to grow medical marijuana.
+NO – you must designate a single grow site if you intend to grow medical cannabis.

-- Where can I get a supply of medical marijuana once I’m registered?
-DOH is not a resource for access to marijuana and does not have information to give to patients.
-At this time, there are no legal means to purchase marijuana or marijuana seeds or plants.
+- Where can I get a supply of medical cannabis once I’m registered?
+DOH is not a resource for access to cannabis and does not have information to give to patients.
+At this time, there are no legal means to purchase cannabis or cannabis seeds or plants.

 - January 4, 2016 – DOH will provide “selection process and criteria based on merit” – COMPLETED

 - January 4, 2016 – DOH will adopt interim rules that may remain in effect until July 1, 2018 – COMPLETED

 - January 11, 2016 – DOH will make applications available – COMPLETED

 - January 12, 2016 – Application period OPENS – COMPLETED